mufkuw/m-paperless/docs/api.md

 # The REST API

-Paperless-ngx now ships with a fully-documented REST API and a browsable web interface to explore it.
+M-Paperless now ships with a fully-documented REST API and a browsable web interface to explore it.
 The API browsable interface is available at `/api/schema/view/`.